 With Tax to GSDP ratio fluctuating between 7.2 to 6.39 and never crossing double digit mark; the tax collection in the State is a potential area to revisit.
 On the other hand, the debt growth rate of government of Punjab for the past eleven years has been dramatically high rather it shows a double-digit growth (9.4%, 10.28%, 10.16%, 10.33%, 10.81%, 11.37%, 10.86%, 10.93%, 18.19%, 49.89% from 2007-08 to 2016-17) which violates the norms of fiscal prudence.
 Both fiscal deficits and revenue deficits over a period of ten years (2006-07 to 2016-17) show an increasing trend in terms of absolute value.
 Debt-deficit indicators continue to breach FRBM, 2005 targets indicating fiscal instability.
 For Punjab, post FRBM (2006-07 to 2016-17(RE) average revenue deficit to GSDP is 2.18 per cent, fiscal deficit to GSDP equal 3 per cent, and outstanding debt to GSDP is 33.79 per cent.
 All previous government borrowings from institutions, other governments, and other parts of the government are collectively represented as debt.
-An increase in general government's ability to borrow money are negatively impacted if government spending that is financed by borrowings is of a non-productive nature.
+An increase in general government spending usually occurs in conjunction with debt accumulation.
+The growth of income and the government's ability to borrow money are negatively impacted if government spending that is financed by borrowings is of a non-productive nature.
 Therefore, increasing public debt has negative effects on macroeconomic stability, government solvency, capital accumulation and productivity, as well as economic growth and productivity (Tanzi and Schuknecht, 1997; Reinhart and Rogoff, 2010).